hamii31/AI_MEDIC/README.md

-# AIMAIC - AI for Medical Analysis and Image Classification
+AIMAIC - AI for Medical Analysis and Image Classification Overview

-## Overview

 AIMAIC is an interactive web application built with Streamlit that provides medical insights through two main functionalities:

-- **NLP Module:** An NLP-based medical chatbot that extracts symptoms and lab results from user text, interprets medical values against reference ranges, and provides health insights with disclaimers.
+    NLP Module: An intelligent medical chatbot that extracts symptoms and lab results from user input text, interprets medical values against reference ranges, and offers health insights with appropriate disclaimers.

-- **Radiologist Module:** Upload chest X-ray images to receive pneumonia predictions based on a machine learning model.
+    Radiologist Module: Allows users to upload chest X-ray images to receive pneumonia predictions based on a lightweight, optimized convolutional neural network model.

-**Note:** This tool is for informational purposes only and does not replace professional medical advice, diagnosis, or treatment.
+    Disclaimer: This tool is for informational purposes only and does not replace professional medical advice, diagnosis, or treatment.

----

-## Features
+Features

-Natural language processing for symptom and lab result extraction and analysis Basic confidence scoring (sentiment-like) for user inputs Symptom-to-condition mapping and lab result interpretation based on reference ranges Upload and analyze chest X-ray images for pneumonia detection Interactive chat interface for seamless user communication
+    Natural language processing for symptom and lab result extraction and analysis.

----
+    Basic confidence scoring (similar to sentiment analysis) for user inputs.

+    Symptom-to-condition mapping and lab result interpretation based on medical reference ranges.

+    Upload and analyze chest X-ray images to detect pneumonia.

+    Interactive chat interface for seamless communication and health insight delivery.

-## Technologies Used
+Technologies Used

-- **Streamlit**: For building the web interface
+    Streamlit – Web interface framework for rapid app development.

-- **TensorFlow**: Loading and running the pneumonia detection model
+    TensorFlow – Loading and running the pneumonia detection model.

-- **NumPy & Keras**: Image preprocessing
+    NumPy & Keras – Image preprocessing and model development.

-- **Python**: Core programming language
+    Python – Core programming language.

----

-## Additional Notes
+Additional Notes

-- **Pneumonia CNN Model**: The original convolutional neural network achieved high accuracy but was too large for practical deployment.
-To address this, I developed a lightweight version of the model.
-Initially, the performance of the lightweight model was poor, but I optimized it using techniques such as learning rate scheduling, model checkpointing, weight reuse, architectural adjustments (e.g., adding deeper layers), and batch training.
-These improvements brought the lightweight model's performance close to that of the original.
+    Pneumonia CNN Model: The original CNN model delivered high accuracy but was too large for practical deployment.
+To address this, a lightweight version was developed and optimized using learning rate scheduling, model checkpointing, weight reuse, architectural tweaks (including deeper layers), and batch training—resulting in comparable performance to the original.

-- **NLP Module**: I integrated this component to overcome limitations in my earlier tabular models for disease prediction (e.g., Diabetes, Hypo-/Hyperthyroidism, and PCOS).
-These models relied heavily on structured lab data, which users might not always have.
-To address this gap, I introduced a Natural Language Processing module that maps free-text symptom and lab report descriptions to likely diagnoses, improving accessibility and model utility.
+    NLP Module: Designed to overcome limitations in earlier tabular disease prediction models dependent on structured lab data (e.g., for Diabetes, Thyroid disorders, and PCOS).
+This module uses free-text input to map symptoms and lab reports to likely diagnoses, making the tool more accessible and useful when structured data is unavailable.

+Getting Started
+Installation

+git clone <repository-url>
+cd AIMAIC
+pip install -r requirements.txt

+Running the App

+streamlit run app.py